niteshmauryac7r/CallerID-Pro/README.md

-# CallerID-Pro

-# Instahyre - User Identification and Spam Detection API
+# CallerID-Pro - User Identification and Spam Detection API

-Instahyre is a REST API built using Django for user identification, spam detection, and phone number lookup.
+CallerID-Pro is a REST API built using Django for user identification, spam detection, and phone number lookup.
 It provides functionalities for user registration, authentication, contact searching, and marking numbers as spam.

 ## Features